fltk/fltk/README.Unix.txt

 The following info is from mingodad@gmail.com posted on fltk.general 06/17/2013:

 """
-    I have this settings on codeblocks on linux:
+    I have these settings in codeblocks on linux:

     Settings ->
       Compiler and debugging settings ->